 1. Focus on Employee Retention and a Positive Work Environment

 Your employees determine the success of your call center.
-Studies show that 73 percent of customers fall in love with a brand because of friendly customer service representatives.
+Studies show that 73 percent of customers love a brand because of friendly customer service representatives.
 On the other hand, 89 percent of customers will opt to choose a different company if they have a bad customer service experience.

 Employee satisfaction can have a big impact on your profits.
 In fact, call center representatives play the biggest role in customer satisfaction.
 The happier your employees, the higher the rates of happy customers.
 That’s why creating a positive and enjoyable work environment is such an important part of your business strategy.

 Call center employees work with phones and screens all day.
 Serving customers via phone presents challenges.
 Because employees don’t have the luxury of face-to-face communication with customers, they have to work especially hard to help the customer feel valued and to meet their needs.
-Going above and beyond to cultivate a positive culture in your call center will make your employees feel valued as well.
+Going above and beyond to cultivate a positive culture in your call center will also make your employees feel valued.

 Hiring team leaders who are positive and optimistic will guide the rest of your employees to adopt the same attitudes.
 Showing your appreciation through company events, attractive work perks, or even something as simple as providing coffee or lunch goes a long way.
 Keeping your employees happy and giving them a reason to stay with your company not only increases employee retention, but it will boost customer satisfaction as well.
 And if you’ve got satisfied customers, you’ll see it in the growth of your bottom line.

 Operating a call center, most of your business and customer service will of course be handled over the phone.
 But that doesn’t mean your call center should only focus on phone communication.